kubernetes-sigs/kubebuilder/docs/book/src/reference/metrics.md

 **Images provided under `gcr.io/kubebuilder/` will be unavailable from early 2025.**

 - **Projects initialized with Kubebuilder versions `v3.14` or lower** utilize [kube-rbac-proxy](https://github.com/brancz/kube-rbac-proxy) to protect the metrics endpoint.
-Therefore, you might want to continue using kube-rbac-proxy by simply replacing the image or changing how the metrics endpoint is protected in your project.
+In this case, you might want to upgrade your project to the latest release or ensure that you have applied the same or similar code changes.

-- **However, projects initialized with Kubebuilder versions `v4.1.0` or higher** have a similar protection using authn/authz enabled by default via Controller-Runtime's feature [WithAuthenticationAndAuthorization](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.18.4/pkg/metrics/filters#WithAuthenticationAndAuthorization).
+- **However, projects initialized with Kubebuilder versions `v4.1.0` or higher** have similar protection using `authn/authz` enabled by default via Controller-Runtime's feature [WithAuthenticationAndAuthorization](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.18.4/pkg/metrics/filters#WithAuthenticationAndAuthorization).

-In this case, you might want to upgrade your project or simply ensure that you have applied the same code changes to it.
+If you want to continue using [kube-rbac-proxy](https://github.com/brancz/kube-rbac-proxy) then you MUST change your project to use the image from another source.

 > This infrastructure is outside of our control, we cannot guarantee any timeline or any extensions.
 > For further information, see: [kubebuilder/discussions/3907](https://github.com/kubernetes-sigs/kubebuilder/discussions/3907)